 Finding a good mutual fund is easier to said than done.
 You need to know customers needs and where he’s coming from.
 And, also you have to compare between multiple mutual funds to find which is most suitable for you customer.

 Disclaimer: The images and fund names in this article are used solely for illustrative purposes.
 We do not endorse any mutual fund schemes or platforms.
-The fund categories and specific funds discussed were chosen at random and are not intended to serve as recommendations.
+The fund categories and specific funds were chosen at random and in no particular order.

 Before advising any fund to a investor there are some key information which needs to be known about the investor.
 These key informations are as follows: